 Promises of immediate loan forgiveness or cancellation.
 Before they know the details of your situation, scammers might say they can quickly get rid of your loans through a loan forgiveness program — programs most people will not qualify for.
-Scammer might also say they will wipe out your loans by disputing them.
-But they cannot do either.
+Scammers might also say they will wipe out your loans by disputing them, but they cannot do either.
 Most government forgiveness programs require many years of qualifying payments and/or employment in certain fields before loans can be forgiven.

 Requests for your Federal Student Aid (FSA) ID.
 Some scammers claim they need your FSA ID to help you.
 Do not share your FSA ID with anyone.
 A borrower's FSA ID has the same legal status as a signature, and it can be used to make changes to the borrower's account.
-Scammers could use your FSA ID to get into your account and take control of your personal information.
+Scammers could use your FSA ID to get into your account and take control of your personal information without your knowledge.

 Limited time offers.
-To get you to act fast, scammers may try to instill a sense of urgency by saying you could miss qualifying for repayment plans, loan consolidation, or loan forgiveness programs if you do not sign up right away.
+To get you to act fast, scammers may try to instill a sense of urgency by saying you could miss qualifying for repayment plans, loan consolidation, or loan forgiveness programs if you do not sign up or contact them immediately.
 Take your time and thoroughly research any claims like this before taking any action.

 Requests to sign a third-party authorization form or a power of attorney.
 These written agreements give a company legal permission to talk directly to your federal loan servicer and make decisions on your behalf.
-Scammers often want these authorizations so that they can change your contact and payment information and then you do not know they stopped making payments on your student loan.
+Scammers often want these authorizations so that they can change your contact and payment information without your knowledge - this may prevent you from being notified if they stop payments.